lanl/PyBNF/docs/config_keys.rst

     * ``cluster_type = slurm``

+**scheduler_file**
+  Provide a scheduler file to link PyBNF to a Dask scheduler already created outside of PyBNF.
+See Manual configuration with Dask for more information.
+  This option may also be specified on the command line with the ``-s`` flag.

+  Default: None

+  Example:

+    * ``scheduler_file = cluster.json``

 **scheduler_node**
   Manually set node used for creating the distributed Client -- takes a string identifying a machine on a network.
 If running on a cluster with SLURM, it is recommended to use :ref:`automatic configuration <cluster>` with the flag